What is asthma?

 TCM has been used for treating asthma for thousands of years.
 It has been shown that acupuncture and Chinese herbal medicine used in combination can often increase the body’s immunity against the offending allergens, therefore reducing the occurrence of further attacks, with minimal undesirable side-effects.

 Using acupuncture and herbal medicine to assist with asthma generally begins with dispelling phlegm and relieving dyspnea to control the symptom.
 When the symptom starts to disappear, the lung, spleen and kidney are strengthened to improve health and prevent recurrence.
 Treatment often includes dietary modification, the use of specifically chosen herbal recipes, and acupuncture by individual differentiation.

 Certain lifestyle changes such as eating less dairy, sugar and fried foods can also often really help support the benefits of treatment, depending on indiviual circumstances.

 Acupuncture and Chinese herbal medicine are generally implemented in aim to:

 - adjust the sympathetic and parasympathetic nervous system in order to expand the walls of the airways

 - reduce mucus and phlegm

 - increase the capacity of the lungs

-Dr. Xing aims to treat the root cause of this condition rather than just to give temporary relief.
-In many cases the condition can be resolved completely.
-His treatment is always adapted to the individual patient.
-He takes time to inquire in detail about specific symptoms and treats accordingly.
+Dr. Xing aims to treat the root cause of this condition rather than just to offer temporary relief.
+His treatment is always adapted to the individual patient and he takes time to inquire in detail about specific symptoms and treats accordingly.